 ATOG is a stand-alone conversion utility that converts ASCII files into GAUSS data sets.
 ATOG can convert delimited and packed ASCII files into GAUSS data sets.
-ATOG can be run from a batch file or the command line.
+ATOG can be run from a batch file or the command line; it is not run from a GAUSS prompt but rather from a command prompt window.